magento/merchdocs/src/catalog/navigation-layered-price.md

 1. To display a single price when multiple products with the same price, set **Display Price Interval as One Price** to `Yes`.

-1. In the **Interval Division Limit** field, enter the threshold for a number of products within a price range.
+1. For **Interval Division Limit**, enter the threshold for a number of products within a price range.

    The range cannot be further split beyond this limit.
 The default value is `9`.